MatthewJWhittle/MatthewJWhittle/README.md

 ### Hi there 👋

 I'm a data scientist with a background in Ecology and Environmental Consulting.
-I currently work at Jacobs as a Senior Data Scientist.
+I currently work at Jacobs as a Senior Data Scientist, see my [other account for Jacobs related open source work](https://github.com/matthewjwhittle-jacobs).

 [Connect with me on LinkedIn! 🙂](https://www.linkedin.com/in/matthewjwhittle/)